By Madeline Bocaro

 John recalled, “Phil came in and said, ‘How do you want it?’ and I said, ‘1950s’ and he said ‘Right’ and BOOM! he played it back and there it was.”

 ‘Instant Karma!’ was rush-released (“like instant coffee”).
 The song immediately hit No. 5 in the UK (in competition with the Beatles ‘Let It Be’ single).
 Upon its USA issue on February 20, it reached No. 3.
 It made the top ten internationally, rising to No. 2 in Canada.

-Yoko’s song, ‘Who Has Seen the Wind?’ recorded on January 30th at Trident studios was on the B-side.
+The B-side is Yoko’s song, ‘Who Has Seen the Wind?’ recorded on January 30th at Trident studios.
 The lyrics to Yoko’s delicate song incorporate lines from poet Christina Rossetti’s nursery rhyme, “Who Has Seen the Wind?” (from Sing-Song: A Nursery Rhyme Book, 1872).
 The words convey the spirituality of nature, being able to see something that is invisible through the effect it has on other things (not unlike karma) through movement or in stillness.
 This gentle tune with a simple baroque acoustic arrangement accented with a serene tambourine is sung by Yoko acapella in a high-pitched, quiet and childlike voice.
 The first verse is in minor, then the song switches to a sweet major key.